- business and property related disputes

 The Head of Division, The Chancellor of the High Court, is the Right Honourable Sir Terence Etherton.

 There are currently seventeen High Court Judges attached to the Chancery Division.
-In addition, in the Royal Courts of Justice in London, there are six judges referred to as Chancery Masters (one of whom is the Chief Master) and six judges referred to as Bankruptcy Registrars (one of whom is the Chief Registrar).
+In addition, in the Royal Courts of Justice in London, there are six judges referred to as Chancery Masters (one of whom is the Chief Master) and five judges referred to as Bankruptcy Registrars (one of whom is the Chief Registrar).

 In District Registries, the work done by Masters in London is done by District Judges.